by Ken Canfield, Ph.D.

 Uniting Generations

 When you observe grandmothers and grandfathers interacting with their grandchildren—listening, learning, and growing in love and respect for one another—you can sense the power of this generational synergy.
 A caring grandmother will perceive things that re-energize her deep-seated mothering intuition and quickly become catalysts for family renewal.
 This grandmotherly glow parallels a similar occurrence in the minds and hearts of grandfathers.
 Not only do grandfathers mellow with age, but they also ponder their legacy and how they will pass on life-giving values to future generations.
-Our grandkids matter, and we want to do our very best for them.
+Our grandkids matter, and that motivates us in new and exciting ways.

 Your grandparenting story is unique in many ways.
 Maybe you’re basking in the joy of relating to your grandkids and everything is great, or you may be struggling because of relationship issues or distance from your grandkids or some other concern.
 Or some combination of the joy and sorrow.
 But we all share the conviction that grandkids matter, and we want to do our best for them.
 Whatever grandparenting opportunities might be before us, our ability to be intentional, tune in, and connect on a heart level with our children and grandchildren will determine our impact on their lives.